 Introduction to Shiatsu ShinTai

-Shiatsu ShinTai is an innovative healing bodywork developed by Saul Goodman – a fusion of energy and bodywork practices such as shiatsu, structural alignment, Hara treatment, fascia release, chakra and energy healing practices.
+Shiatsu ShinTai is an innovative healing bodywork developed by Saul Goodman – an evolution of traditional shiatsu and a unique synthesis of bodywork practices such as structural alignment, Hara treatment, fascia release, chakra and energy healing practices.

 A profoundly empowering and transformative bodywork which focuses on the flow of the Governing and Conception Vessel, the deepest part of the energy system, and their manifestations the Spine & Hara.